Mentored Student Research Program

 Students will have the opportunity to discuss their research through oral or poster presentations.
 Most students do not complete an entire research project during the summer, but rather work on a portion of a larger study.
 When thinking about doing an oral or poster presentation, it is perfectly acceptable to focus the student’s presentation on hypotheses and methodology in the absence of conclusive results.
 It is ideal if you begin discussing with your student early in the summer about what they can present.

 A moderator keeps track of your presentation time and may also facilitate the discussion.
 Microsoft PowerPoint 2010 will be used to project slides.
 Please make sure your presentation is compatible with this program.
-If you prefer to use a MAC computer you will be responsible for bringing an adaptor.
+If you prefer to use a MAC computer you will be responsible for bringing an adapter.
 Presentation and video files should be stored on USB drives.

 - Preparing an Effective Oral Presentation